 Relevant Worksheets in Template: ICS Summary.GAAP+

 ICS Balance Sheet.GAAP+

 Financial Instruments.GAAP+

 Tier 2 Non-Paid-Up

-ICS Insurance Risk Charges.G+
+ICS.GAAP+ > Insurance

-ICS Non-Insurance & Baseline
+ICS > Non-Insurance & Baseline

-ICS Other Methods.GAAP+

-662. GAAP Plus maximises the use of audited, consolidated financial reporting, systems and processes including generally accepted accounting principles as promulgated by the International Accounting Standards Board (IASB) and other jurisdictional standard setters.
+654. GAAP Plus is an alternative valuation approach for the ICS at the option of the group wide supervisor.
+GAAP Plus is not currently included in the candidate ICS as a PCR, however it remains considered a viable option that could be considered in a future version of the ICS.
+GAAP Plus maximises the use of audited, consolidated financial reporting, systems and processes including generally accepted accounting principles as promulgated by the International Accounting Standards Board (IASB) and other jurisdictional standard setters.
 Adjustments made to the GAAP financials are for prudential purposes and impact the most significant and material items on the balance sheet.